Mizogg/BitcoinWalletAnalyzer/README.md

 ### Key Extraction: Extracts critical information such as public keys and addresses.
 In short, this tool provides a way to inspect wallet files, extract useful cryptographic details, and potentially assist in recovering access to Bitcoin addresses.

 It Has two methods, `read_encrypted_key` and `read_wallet`, which both contribute to the analysis of a Bitcoin Core wallet file.
-The two methods use **`consoleWindow`** (one of your two console windows) to print or display the results.
+The two methods use **`consoleWindow`** to print or display the results.
 Here's a detailed breakdown of what each method is doing:

 ---